aeternity/protocol/channels/README.md

 Operating a channel takes at least two on-chain operations and therefore has a base amount of fees is required and this fact could be abused by a malicious peer.

-To discourage malicious behaviour, a successful slashing of a channel closing, forfeits the malicious party's funds to the slasher.
+(***TODO***: To discourage malicious behaviour, a successful slashing of a channel closing, forfeits the malicious party's funds to the slasher but how can we make that work without opening attack vectors?)

 If a malicious peer doesn't want to risk loosing all its channel balance, it still has other options to disrupt or annoy others.
 Since closing a channel